 - Award winning scholarship: Our faculty have won national and international awards for their scholarship and contribution to the field such as the International Communication Association Fellow, the George Engel Award for Outstanding Research Contributing to the Theory, Practice and Teaching of Effective Healthcare Communication and Related Skills, the Bonnie Ritter Book Award from the Feminist and Women’s Studies Division, and the PRIDE Awards for Outstanding Research Article by the NCA Public Relations Division.
 Our faculty have also earned several top-paper awards at national and international conferences.

-- Disciplinary leadership: Our faculty show leadership in the discipline by serving as editors and associate editors for prominent academic journals such as Popular Culture, Management Communication Quarterly, Public Relations Inquiry, Southern Communication Journal, and Survey Practice as well as prestigious book series such as MIT’s Information Policy Book Series and Routledge’s book series on Studies in Religion and Digital Culture.
+- Disciplinary leadership: Our faculty show leadership in the discipline by serving as editors and associate editors for prominent academic journals such as Popular Communication: The International Journal of Media and Culture, Management Communication Quarterly, Public Relations Inquiry, Southern Communication Journal, and Survey Practice as well as prestigious book series such as MIT’s Information Policy Book Series and Routledge’s book series on Studies in Religion and Digital Culture.
 88% of our faculty serve on multiple editorial boards of academic journals including the flagship journals of the National Communication Association, International Communication Association, and the Association for Education in Journalism and Mass Communication such as The Quarterly Journal of Speech, Journal of Applied Communication Research, Journalism and Mass Communication Quarterly, Journal of Communication, and Journal of Computer-Mediated Communication.